DemkivV/deep-learning-experiments/README.md

 # Deep Learning Portfolio
 Collection of various deep learning experiments with details and demos of results.
-Currently, the source code is kept private and only the results are published.
+(Work in progress.)

 1. [Autoencoders](#autoencoders)